Features

 variant_t functor_name( rt_prog_ctx_t& ctx, const std::string& name, const nu::func_args_t& args );

-Such functor takes as parameters:
+The functor takes three parameters:

-Defining new functor conv
+Defining new conv functor

 variant_t conv_functor(